matthiasprobst/pyDQueue/README.md

-# pyDQueue - dependent queing
+# pyDQueue - dependent queuing

+**Note, that this repo is highly experimental and under current development!!!**

 A simple queuing system allowing to have dependencies between the tasks.